harshbhuta38/Student-Academic-Performance-Prediction/README.md

 ## Description:

-* The dataset is taken from Kaggle.
+* The dataset is of a class of students majoring in Computer Science.
 * Implementation is done after refering to similar research papers.
 * SVM is used to try and improve the results found from Neural networks.